i) Sale and transfers to / from HTM category

 Accounting Policies, certain items of income are recognised on

 realisation basis on account of statutory requirement or on account of

-(Rs.
-13.54 Cr.
-Loss for the previous year) being the loss booked under
+Crores Loss for the previous year) being the loss booked for the

-difference in Exchange on account of AS-11 valuation of FX Assets &
+difference in exchange rate on valuation of Forex Assets and

 respect of Forex Assets and Liabilities has been implemented to ensure